Wise Blood (film): Release

 The film premiered out of competition at the 1979 Cannes Film Festival in May 1979.
+New Line Cinema picked up U.S. distribution of the film thereafter.

 The film was amended—in particular, the soundtrack—and was shown at the New York Film Festival in September and then released in France in October.
 The film was released for an Academy Awards qualifying run for one week at the Laemmle Royal Theatre in Los Angeles in December before being released in the rest of the United States in February 1980.